The challenges with Prometheus monitoring at scale

 Monitoring solutions have long used downsampling of historical data as a tactic to both improve storage efficiency and boost query performance.
 For example, downsampling 30 second resolution data to one hour resolution data for multi-year storage reduces the amount of data stored by 120x.
 Not only is it vastly more efficient, when querying for multiple years of data, there are only so many pixels on the screen to display the results and even if you had a more fine-grain resolution than one hour, it would have to be downsampled in the browser before display regardless.

-Unfortunately, Prometheus does not have downsampling capabilities built in, which means it is ill suited for long-term storage of data.
+Unfortunately, Prometheus monitoring does not have downsampling capabilities built in, which means it is ill suited for long-term storage of data.
 The storage costs not only grow linearly with retention, but queries requesting data from long periods of time often cause the Prometheus instance to run out of memory and crash due to the sheer size of the dataset being requested.

 As a result, most users only store a week or two of monitoring data in Prometheus.
 This makes it nearly impossible to perform week over week or month over month analysis.
 Without historical trend analysis, it’s easy to miss big-picture trends and issues — for example ones caused by degradation over time — until significant damage has already been done.